 - TC Running Record Reading Assessments

 - Reading Learning Progression- Narrative Reading

-- Grade 4
+- o Grade 4

-- Grades 2-6
+- o Grades 2-6

 - Reading Learning Progression- Information Reading Grade 4

-- Grades 2-6
+- o Grades 2-6

-Students will know: (GOALS) Students will be able to: (TEACHING POINTS) BEND I: Researching a Topic GOAL: Readers discover new information by getting to know their resources and organizing their thoughts.
-They ask meaningful questions about their topic to grow their thoughts.
-Researchers will skim and organize their resources.
+- Students will be able to: (TEACHING POINTS) - Researchers will skim and organize their resources.
 Researchers read the easiest resources first to get an overview of their topic.
 Researchers skim tables of contents and illustrations to understand main ideas and subtopics.
-(Session 1: Mini-Lesson) Researchers dig deep into a topic to find subtopics.
-As they used many chapter subtopics they combined - Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.) they read more about subtopics, they combine information (synthesize) across texts like experts do.
-(Session 2: Mini-Lesson) Researchers use technical vocabulary as they learn more about a topic.
-(Session 3: Mini-Lesson) Researchers help each other and pitch in with enthusiasm and commitment.
-(Session 4: Mini-Lesson)
+(Session 1: Mini-Lesson) - Researchers dig deep into a topic to find subtopics.
+As they read more about subtopics, they combine information (synthesize) across texts like experts do.
+(Session 2: Mini-Lesson)